Scalable Label Propagation for Multi-relational Learning on the Tensor Product of Graphs: Experiments

-Our objective is to align the sampled spots in the same features across the images.
-A set of candidate tuples of spots across the graphs were picked as the multi-relations to be learned.
-The candidate tuples of spots were selected if the color densities between each pair of the spots in the tuple are all above a threshold.
+The set of query tuples were selected if the color densities between each pair of the spots in a tuple are all above a threshold.
 The alignment accuracy was measured by the top-1 match of each spot.
-Specifically, for each spot in the first graph, we take the subtensor of dimension $(n-1)$ associated with the entry in the first dimension to find the entry of the highest score in the subtensor.
-Then, we check if the features of the aligned spots from all the other images in the maximum entry are the same as the spot in the first dimension.

-Table (\ref{CT_table}) shows the results using the evaluation.
-LowrankTLP was compared with TD and GraphTD.
-Note that ApproxLink and TOP cannot take pairwise similarities as input and are thus inapplicable to this dataset.
-LowrankTLP achieved much higher accuracy than the baselines TD and GraphTD for rank $\geq$ 100 in almost all the cases.
-It is also interesting that, with a rank of only 10,000, LowrankTLP was able to align 7 images with an accuracy of 0.83 meaning 83\% of the spots in the first graph was perfectly matched with a spot of the same feature in all other six images.
-An example of six aligned images is shown in Figure \ref{img-image_alignment}.
+Specifically, for each spot in the first graph, we took the sub-tensor of dimension $(n-1)$ associated with the entry in the first dimension to find the entry of the highest score in the sub-tensor.
+Then, we checked if the features of the aligned spots from all the other images in the maximum entry were the same as the spot in the first dimension.
+Table \ref{CT_table} shows the comparisons of LowrankTLP and GraphCP, using CP-form tensor $\mathcal{Y}^0$ as their initialization.
+With $k \geq 100$, LowrankTLP achieves much higher accuracy than GraphCP in almost all the cases.
+It is also interesting that with $k=10,000$, LowrankTLP is able to align 7 images with an accuracy of 0.83, which means 83\% of the spots in the first graph is perfectly matched with a spot from the same type of segmented region in all other 6 images.
+An example of 6 aligned images is shown in Figure \ref{img-image_alignment}.
 It is clear that the aligned spots are consistent across the images.